Lisa Niles: Casting

-Character development
+Development

 Lisa Niles was introduced in late 2009, as the former girlfriend of Patrick Drake.
 Her storyline originally consisted of causing tension between Patrick and his wife Robin.
 This slowly evolved into Lisa seducing Patrick, which received the attention of several media outlets, including TV Guide.
 Head writer at the time, Robert Guza said of the direction the storyline was going in, "Lisa is going to get very obsessive with Patrick and we will go into a Fatal Attraction story.
 This is not a Glenn Close sort of thing.
 Lisa is not a psycho.
 She won't be boiling bunnies.
-But that's not to say she won’t be acting out in a big way.
+But that's not to say she won't be acting out in a big way.
 Lisa was never able to emotionally let go of that connection she had with Patrick back in school.
 When that is resurrected for one night—and Patrick says it can never happen again—she tries very hard to accept that.
 And she fails.
 Miserably.
 We have a good long way to go with this story—in fact, we might easily get another year out of it.
-Patrick’s refusal to continue [having sex] is not what sets Lisa off.
-Rather, there’s a very small psychological event that will happen some weeks later.
+Patrick's refusal to continue [having sex] is not what sets Lisa off.
+Rather, there's a very small psychological event that will happen some weeks later.
 It gets her very perturbed.”
 Brown said about her character breaking up one of the show's most popular couples, " I was warned right away that it was a major relationship that my character would be breaking up.
 And I was forewarned: 'People are going to hate you'."
 She also said of the opportunity to play Lisa as more of a villain, "But when I originally signed on, what I was so excited about and why I decided to take the role in the first place was because it was a Fatal Attraction storyline.
 So I loved the idea of getting to play that.
 I loved the idea of getting to play a villain because I normally don't get cast as a villain.
 It's been so much fun.
 Jumping in front of cars and then blaming someone else for it and drugging people.
 Who gets to play that?
 It's so out there!"
-Brown also said of playing a character that is loose in morals, “I don’t want to say she doesn’t have a conscience, but she bends the rules.”
+Brown also said of playing a character that is loose in morals, “I don't want to say she doesn't have a conscience, but she bends the rules.”